 Want to bring cigars and rum back from Cuba?
 You're not alone.
-Visitors to Cuba have been doing it for centuries, and it is still a great way to return home with high quality products at reasonable prices.
-Rum and cigars make great presents for friends and family, or can be enjoyed all by yourself whenever you want to reminisce about that special holiday you had in Cuba.
+Visitors to Cuba have been doing it for centuries, and it is still a great way to return home with high-quality products at reasonable prices.
+Rum and cigars make great presents for friends and family or can be enjoyed all by yourself whenever you want to reminisce about that special holiday you had in Cuba.
 Here's what you need to know.

 Cuban cigars are renowned for being the best in the world.
 They have therefore always had an international market.
-For some they are an occasional treat, for others an essential part of getting through the day.
+For some, they are an occasional treat, for others an essential part of getting through the day.
 Winston Churchill was rarely seen without one, and during a visit to Cuba remarked:

 Tobacco smoking has always been a part of Cuban culture, dating back well before Christopher Columbus' arrival in 1492, when he reported indigenous islanders smoking it in various forms.
 Over the centuries, cultivating and rolling cigars became an art.

 Whilst the images of old women smoking cigars from balconies has become rather cliché, visitors to Cuba will still see locals enjoying cigars.
-Cigars play a role in Afro-Cuban religion, and also throughout Cuba local connoisseurs can be found debating not only the merits of the various cigars but also which cigar pairs well with which rum (known as ‘el maridaje’).
+Cigars play a role in Afro-Cuban religion, and also throughout Cuba, local connoisseurs can be found debating not only the merits of the various cigars but also which cigar pairs well with which rum (known as "el maridaje").

 The first thing to keep in mind about obtaining cigars in Cuba is where NOT to buy them.
 If approached by anyone on the street offering to sell you cigars, always refuse.
 Trying to deal on the black market in any country is a dubious experience, and Cuba is no exception.
 Even if you are streetwise and able to hustle a great price, the cigars you end up with will probably be of low quality.
-Tourists have even been spotted parting with their money on the street for ‘tabaco de la bodega’, the super low-grade machine-made cigars that are sold to Cubans in state grocery shops for just a few cents.
+Tourists have even been spotted parting with their money on the street for "tabaco de la bodega", the super low-grade machine-made cigars that are sold to Cubans in state grocery shops for just a few cents.

-The best places to buy Cuban cigars are in the official state run stores.
-These specialised tobacco outlets, using referred to as a ‘Casa del Habano’ (House of the Cuban Cigar), are in plentiful supply in the towns and cities that you are likely to visit.
+The best places to buy Cuban cigars are in the official state-run stores.
+These specialised tobacco outlets, using referred to as a "Casa del Habano" (House of the Cuban Cigar), are in plentiful supply in the towns and cities that you are likely to visit.
 Often they are located on the ground floor of hotels.
 If they are not in the hotel, then ask the hotel staff where to find the nearest one.

 If you are in Havana then there are some particularly large stores specialising in cigars.
 The ground floor of the Tobacco Museum (Museo del Tabaco) has a good range.
-Alternatively, there is the ‘Real Fábrica de Tabaco Partagás’, a cigar factory and outlet that also offers up close tours of the laborious cigar making process.
+Alternatively, there is the "Real Fábrica de Tabaco Partagás", a cigar factory and outlet that also offers up-close tours of the laborious cigar making process.

 Cigars can be bought singularly, or in boxes, especially boxes of 25.
 The upper limit allowed for leaving Cuba and for entering the UK/EU is 50 cigars.
-Therefore, you cannot take more that two full boxes of cigars back with you without committing an offence with both the Cuban and the UK/EU customs.
+Therefore, you cannot take more than two full boxes of cigars back with you without committing an offence with both the Cuban and the UK/EU customs.

 Note that the other big reason why cigars should always be bought from official stores and not street vendors is that if you are taking more than 20 cigars out of Cuba you may need to show official receipts of purchase when exiting the country.
 This measure was introduced to try and stop the illegal selling of cigars to tourists, as tobacco still remains an important part of the Cuban economy.
 So remember to keep your receipts.